prakharxagrawal/ICC-2019-WC-prediction/README.md

 5. Matplotlib
 6. Scikit-learn

+## Citing

+If you find this repository useful, please consider citing it using a link to the repo :)

 I used the ICC ranking as of MAY 2019 dataset and a dataset containing the fixture of the group stages of the tournament.
 I compared Support Vector Machines, Logistic Regression, Random Forest and K-Nearest Neighbours model.

 ![SVM](svm.png)